oliver006/redis_exporter/README.md

-### Prometheus Configuration to Scrape Several Hosts
+### Prometheus Configuration to Scrape Multiple Redis Hosts

 Run the exporter with the command line flag `--redis.addr=` so it won't try to access the local instance every time the `/metrics` endpoint is scraped.